Thanksgiving, Christmas & New Year’s Sadness

 - Let other people in.
 Oh gosh this is a tough one during times of depression.
 You tend to want to crawl into your hole (in my case, my bed with the covers over my head).
 Time away for refreshment is okay, but don’t withdraw.
 You need people and they need you.

 - Add in physical activity.
-Plan for a way to increase your physical activity, just a bit, throughout November and December.
+Plan for a way to increase your physical activity in November and December in a small way.
 That will look different for each of us.
-Some ideas: 500 more steps per day, 20 minutes more at the gym 2 days per week, 15 minutes of active cleaning each day, 5 minutes of walking up and down steps, once a week meeting a friend for a walk and gab session.
+Some ideas: 500 more steps per day, 15 minutes of active cleaning each day, 5 minutes of walking up and down steps, once a week meeting a friend for a walk and gab session.

 - Take deep breaths.
 Often.
 Good ones.

 - Eat extra produce.
-Plan how you can incorporate 2 extra servings of produce in each day between now and the end of the year.
+Plan to incorporate 2 extra servings of produce in each day between now and the end of the year.
 Instead of taking something away (no sugar!), add in something healthy.
 It’s a more positive mind-set.

 - Laugh.
 Don’t take it all so seriously.
 When something ridiculously stupid happens — because it will — laugh about it!